jackyzha0/quartz/content/notes/01-ARIVE-intro.md

 tags: lecture, info351, xr, ar, vr
 ---

-ubiquitious - we shouldn't need to learn how to use a system, it should work with us.

 big change/hype was when
 - XR hardware became affordable.
 - Unity etc allowed us to build XR applications a lot easier.